awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/import-lambda-function-console.md

 1. For each component dependency that you add, specify the following options:
    + **Component name** – The component name\.
 For example, enter **aws\.greengrass\.StreamManager** to include the [stream manager component](stream-manager-component.md)\.
-   + **Version requirement** – The semantic version constraint that identifies the compatible versions of this component dependency\.
+   + **Version requirement** – The npm\-style semantic version constraint that identifies the compatible versions of this component dependency\.
 You can specify a single version or a range of versions\.
 For example, enter **^1\.0\.0** to specify that this Lambda function depends on any version in the first major version of the stream manager component\.
 For more information about semantic version constraints, see the [npm semver calculator](https://semver.npmjs.com/)\.
    + **Type** – The type of dependency\.
 Choose from the following options:
      + **Hard** – The Lambda function component restarts if the dependency changes state\.
 This is the default selection\.
      + **Soft** – The Lambda function component doesn't restart if the dependency changes state\.